Life Insurance for High Income Earners

 Jason Stolz CLTC, CRPC

 Life insurance for high income earners plays a very different role than it does for the average family.
-When your income, assets, and future potential are significantly higher than normal, the stakes are higher too.
-You’re not just protecting a paycheck—you’re protecting a lifestyle, legacy plan, tax strategy, and often multiple generations of wealth.
+When your income, assets, and future potential are significantly higher than normal, the stakes increase dramatically.
+You are not simply protecting a paycheck.
+You are protecting a lifestyle, long-term financial trajectory, estate strategy, and in many cases, multiple generations of wealth.

-For physicians, executives, business owners, and other top earners, the right life insurance strategy can help replace a seven-figure income, fund buy-sell agreements, protect a spouse’s retirement, and create tax-efficient wealth transfers.
-Done poorly, it can leave large gaps, unnecessary taxes, and lost opportunities.
-That’s why many affluent households use the same kinds of ideas discussed in resources like Life Insurance Strategies the Wealthy Use and tailor them to their own situation.
+For physicians, executives, business owners, and other top earners, the right life insurance strategy can replace a seven-figure income, fund buy-sell agreements, preserve a spouse’s retirement plan, and create tax-efficient wealth transfer.
+When structured incorrectly, however, gaps can emerge that lead to unnecessary taxes, liquidity issues, and missed opportunities.
+That is why many affluent households model their planning around strategies discussed in resources like Life Insurance Strategies the Wealthy Use and adapt them to their specific situation.

 Design a Life Insurance Plan for High Income Earners